Invoice Automationfrom Inbox to QuickBooks

 Classify

-Separate invoices, statements, receipts, supporting documents, scans, and native PDFs before applying the right processing path.
+Separate invoices, receipts, statements, supporting files, scans, and text-native PDFs before choosing the right extraction path.

 Capture